Lee33333/hackbright.project/README.md

 <h4>Thank you to</h4>
 --------
-- my irreplaceable mentors: Eric, Kyla, and Kate<br>
+- my friends and mentors: Eric, Kyla, Kate, and Lo<br>
 - my family and my partner, Cam<br>
 - my cohort and the teaching team at Hackbright<br>
 - the Gay and Lesbian Medical Association